The Potentially Fatal Consequences of Unholiness

 - • “No one” — not just unbelievers, but the Scripture says that no one who chooses to reject biblical holiness will see the Lord.
 I am reminded of Jesus’ comment: “Blessed are the pure in heart, for they will see God” (Matthew 5:8).
 Who will see God?
 The pure in heart.

 - • In our 21st century, sad to say, a terrible, anti-scriptural attitude has permeated much of Christianity.
 That attitude says something like this: “Holiness?
 What are you, some ‘holier than thou’ fanatic?
 God understands our weaknesses and readily overlooks our failings.
 We don’t want to get into a ‘works’ mentality.
 God loves me; He’s fine with me just as I am.”
 To the modern mind steeped in western society’s man-centered philosophies, that sounds noble.
 But that can be a fatal approach to godliness.
 Again, “without holiness no one will see the Lord.”
-The dangers of unholiness need strong emphasis from our pulpits.
+The potentially severe consequences of unholiness need strong emphasis from our pulpits.
 Let’s read on.

 Hebrews 10:26-27, 30-31 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, but only a fearful expectation of judgment and of raging fire that will consume the enemies of God… For we know him who said, “It is mine to avenge; I will repay,” and again, “The Lord will judge his people.”
 It is a dreadful thing to fall into the hands of the living God.